XiaZeng0223/XiaZeng02.github.io/_pages/cv.md

 ======
 * Ph.D in Computer Science, Queen Mary University of London, 2020-2024 (ongoing)
 * M.A. (with Distinction) in Linguistics, University College London, 2018-2019
+* Exchange student in Computational Linguistics, University of California, San Diego, 2017
 * B.A. in Translation, Zhejiang University of Technology, 2014-2018

 Academic/Research Experience
 ======
-* Module Demonstrator, since 2020
+* Demonstrator, 2021-2023
   * Modules: ECS7001P Neural Networks and NLP. with Julia Ive, Massimo Poesio.
 2023.
              ECS763U/ECS763P Natural Language Processing. with Julian Hough.
 2021 - 2022.
              ECS421U Automata and Formal Languages. with Nikos Tzevelekos.
 2020-2021.